gorastudio-git/SCNRecorder/README.md

 - [Vladislav Grigoryev](https://github.com/v-grigoriev)

-Thanks to [Fedor Prokhorov](https://github.com/prokhorovxo) for testing and clarifying the public interface of the framework.
+Thanks to [Fedor Prokhorov](https://github.com/prokhorovxo) and [Dmitry Yurlov](https://github.com/demonukg) for testing and clarifying the public interface of the framework.

+Thanks to  for testing and clarifying the public interface of the framework.

 ## License